SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 **Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go, etc. To write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **Java**.
 In this book we will cover programming in general, as well as Python's particular syntax and semantics.
 We will examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.

 ### Algorithms
-Computer programs usually execute some sort of algorithm. **Algorithms** are series of steps used to complete a task and achieve an expected result - something like a recipe.
+Computer programs usually execute some sort of algorithm. **Algorithms** are series of steps used to complete a problem and achieve an expected result - something like a recipe.
 For example, if we need to fry some eggs, we follow a specific recipe (algorithm): we heat some oil in a pan, then we break the eggs, we wait until they are cooked, and finally, move the pan away from the heat.
-Similarly, in programming, **computer programs execute algorithms** – series of commands needed to complete a specific task, for example, if we want to print a series of numbers in ascending order, we need an algorithm.
+Similarly, in programming, **computer programs execute algorithms** – series of commands needed to complete a specific problem, for example, if we want to print a series of numbers in ascending order, we need an algorithm.
 It will go through all the numbers, find the smallest one and print it, then go through the rest of them and do the same until there are no more numbers left.

 To make creating programs, writing program code (commands), executing it, and other operations that have to do with programming more convenient, we need a **development environment** (IDE) like **IntelliJ**.